subsite/git-cheatsheet/README.md

 Clone repo with submodule:
 ```
-git clone git@github.com:me/myrepo.git --recursive
+git clone git@github.com:me/myrepo.git --recurse-submodules

 # Submodule is in detached head mode, so checkout branch if you want to commit something:
 ~/myrepo/$ cd mysubmod
 ~/myrepo/mysubmod$ git checkout master

-# if you forgot to clone --recursive, you can do:
+# if you forgot to clone with --recurse-submodules, you can do:
 ~/myrepo/$ git submodule update --init --recursive
 ```